3devo/ChildbusBootloader/PROTOCOL.md

 The maximum read or write length is 32 bytes (excluding address, including everything else).

+The number of result bytes in the transfer indicates the number of result bytes, excluding the status, the number itself and the CRC.

+The master should either look at the length byte to know how much bytes to read, or it should make sure to read enough bytes so all possibly expected replies would fit.
+If the master is unable to look at the length byte during the transfer and thus reads more bytes than the slave has available, the slave should just return arbitrary values.
+The master should ignore these by looking at the length byte after the transfer.
+Alternatively, it could do a short read first, look at the length byte and then do a longer read to get the full reply.

 The CRC is calculated over all bytes, except the address byte.